kyma-project/busola/docs/extensibility/display-section.md

 - **header** - an optional array that allows you to, for example, display labels in the panel header.
 - **disablePadding** - an optional boolean which disables the padding inside the panel body.
+- **description** - displays a custom description on the resource list page.
+It can contain links.
+If the **translations** section has a translation entry with the ID that is the same as the **description** string, the translation is used.

 #### Example